Anti-competitive practices

 Anti-competitive practices are business or government practices that prevent or reduce competition in a market.
-Antitrust laws differ among state and federal laws to ensure businesses do not engage in competitive practices that harm other, usually smaller, businesses or consumers.
+Antitrust laws ensure businesses do not engage in competitive practices that harm other, usually smaller, businesses or consumers.
 These laws are formed to promote healthy competition within a free market by limiting the abuse of monopoly power.
 Competition allows companies to compete in order for products and services to improve; promote innovation; and provide more choices for consumers.
 In order to obtain greater profits, some large enterprises take advantage of market power to hinder survival of new entrants.
 Anti-competitive behavior can undermine the efficiency and fairness of the market, leaving consumers with little choice to obtain a reasonable quality of service.

-Anti-competitive behaviour is used by business and governments to lessen competition within the markets so that monopolies and dominant firms can generate supernormal profits and deter competitors from the market.
+Anti-competitive behavior refers to actions taken by a business or organization to limit, restrict or eliminate competition in a market, usually in order to gain an unfair advantage or dominate the market.
+These practices are often considered illegal or unethical and can harm consumers, other businesses and the broader economy.
+Anti-competitive behavior is used by business and governments to lessen competition within the markets so that monopolies and dominant firms can generate supernormal profit margins and deter competitors from the market.
 Therefore, it is heavily regulated and punishable by law in cases where it substantially affects the market.

-Anti-competitive practices are commonly only deemed illegal when the practice results in a substantial dampening in competition, hence why for a firm to be punished for any form of anti-competitive behaviour they generally need to be a monopoly or a dominant firm in a duopoly or oligopoly who has significant influence over the market.
+Anti-competitive practices are commonly only deemed illegal when the practice results in a substantial dampening in competition, hence why for a firm to be punished for any form of anti-competitive behavior they generally need to be a monopoly or a dominant firm in a duopoly or oligopoly who has significant influence over the market.